DungKHoang/Generate-Ansible-playbooks-from-Excel/readme.md

 ```

 ## NOTE:
-   * Ensure that the OV instance is up adn running.
-Otherwise the python scfript will fail to generate playbooks
+   * Ensure that the **OV instance is up and running**.
+Otherwise the python script will fail to generate playbooks
-   * The oneview_config.json conatins information to connect to OV.
+   * The oneview_config.json contains information to connect to OV.
 Credential and IP address are configured from the sheet "composer" in the Excel file
    * The oneview_config.json file is created under playbooks and then copied to all subfolders: playbooks/appliance, playbooks/settings, playbooks/networking, playbooks/servers
-   * If you have a playbook to configure firmware baseline, the SPP ISO must be located under playbooks/appliance
+   * If you have a playbook to configure firmware baseline, the SPP ISO must be located under **playbooks/appliance**